 Opioid Pain Control Epidemic Examined

 An inpatient treatment facility reported that more people died from drug overdoses in 2014 than in any year on record.
 Another facility, Legacy Healing centre, confirmed that the majority of drug overdose deaths (more than six out of ten) involve opioids, which are prescription pain medications.
-Healthcare providers play a critical role in changing this epidemic.
+Healthcare providers based on this useful reference play a critical role in changing this epidemic.
 Jennifer Paisley, MD, Grinnell Regional Internal Medicine, will present at the Grinnell Regional Medical Center Senior Education Program.
 She will explain the epidemic and address ways to prevent future deaths.
 The public is welcome to hear her program on Monday, June 6.

 The most common drugs involved in prescription opioid overdose deaths include: Methadone, Oxycodone (such as OxyContin®), and Hydrocodone (such as Vicodin®).